-The CFPB has set up a framework for how it will enforce abusive practices, as well as a task force to study gaps in consumer protection laws and regulations.
+The CFPB has set up a framework for how it will enforce abusive practices, and is asking for public input to a task force that is studying gaps in consumer protection laws and regulations.

 For one, the CFPB has set up a task force to look into existing consumer protection laws and regulations, and how to improve them.
 The consumer protection agency that was set up under the Dodd-Frank regulation following the financial crisis has also come up with a new framework for how it will apply the standard for “abusiveness” by industry players in its supervisory and enforcement duties.

 About its new standard for abusive practices, CFPB Director Kathleen Kraninger noted, in a media release, “We’ve developed a policy that provides a solid framework to prevent consumer harm while promoting the clarity needed to foster consumer beneficial products as well as compliance in the marketplace, now and in the future.”

 How CFPB will enforce abusive practices standard

 Although the Dodd-Frank Act prohibited abusive practices by companies that provide financial products or services to consumers, it does not clearly define what an abusive practice might be.
 According to the CFPB, this lack of definition could actually impede firms from providing certain services or products that could benefit the public.